Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{LLM Embedding Models and Baselines}

 We evaluated three LLM embedding models: Qwen3-Embedding-8B (Qwen3-Emb-8B) \cite{yang_qwen3_2025, zhang_qwen3_2025}, GTE-Qwen2-7B-Instruct (Qwen2-Emb-7B) \cite{yang_qwen2_2024, li_towards_2023}, and LLM2Vec-Llama-3.1-8B-Instruct (Llama3.1-LLM2Vec-8B) \cite{grattafiori_llama_2024, behnamghader_llm2vec_2024}, based on state-of-the-art decoder-only LLMs.
 We selected these models for their ability to handle the \np{8192}-token EHR serializations used in our experiments.
 For comparison, we also tested smaller variants of Qwen3-Emb-8B and Qwen2-Emb-7B.
-All \ac{llm}-based models received task-specific instructions prepended to the \ac{ehr} serialization (see \cref{subsec:methods/instructions_for_llm_embedding_models}), and we used each model’s default embedding configuration.
-For Qwen-based embedding models, we used the last-layer hidden state of the final (\texttt{[EOS]}) token as the patient embedding \cite{yang_qwen2_2024, zhang_qwen3_2025}.
+All \ac{llm}-based models received task-specific instructions prepended to the \ac{ehr} serialization (\cref{subsec:methods/instructions_for_llm_embedding_models}), and we used each model’s default embedding configuration.
+For Qwen-based embedding models, we used the last-layer hidden state of the final \texttt{[EOS]} token as the patient embedding \cite{yang_qwen2_2024, zhang_qwen3_2025}.
 For LLM2Vec models, we applied mean pooling over the last-layer hidden states corresponding to the \ac{ehr} serialization, excluding the instruction tokens from pooling \cite{behnamghader_llm2vec_2024}.
 Importantly, the instruction still conditions the internal representation and thus influences the resulting embedding.

-As additional baselines, we included commonly used encoder-only embedding models with shorter input limits (\np{512} tokens).
-To apply them to \np{8192}-token inputs, we split each input into up to 16 chunks of \np{512} tokens and averaged the chunk embeddings to obtain a single representation.
-These encoder-only models did not use task instructions, and embeddings were computed via mean pooling over the last hidden layer.
+As additional baselines, we included commonly used encoder-only embedding models with shorter input limits of \np{512} tokens.
+To apply them to \np{8192}-token inputs, we split each input into up to 16 chunks of \np{512} tokens and evaluated mean pooling and concatenation of these chunk embeddings to obtain a single representation.
+For the biomedical fine-tuned encoders MedBERT and BioClinicalBERT, we also tested the \ac{meme} method to encode domain-specific data separately with a logistic regression classification head to follow our study setup \cite{lee_clinical_2025}.
+Overall, this yielded \np{14} encoder-only baseline configurations for long-context EHR prediction.
+Encoder-only models did not use task instructions.
 Below is an overview of all models.